stellar-deprecated/developers/README.md

 By default, the site is served under the developers/ subfolder.
 This is to reduce the amount of bugs when this site is deployed to https://www.stellar.org/developers/.
 This can be changed by passing a custom baseUrl to the gulp build task like so: `gulp develop --baseUrl="/"` or `gulp build --baseUrl="/"`.

+### Browser JavaScript
+Browser JavaScript files live in [`src/js`](/src/js/). `vendor.js` is generated from bower_components and not checked in to the repository.

+To add a new browser JS file, add it to [`src/js`](/src/js/) and update the metalsmith concat step by adding your new file to the list.
+The list of JS files is order sensitive.

 ## Development conventions
 - Use yaml especially for front matter since Github can nicely display markdown files with this
 - 2 spaces everywhere